 Cost Of Labor

 The cost of labor is another very important cost that you must never undercharge.
-This is the cost that will include your photography service, the time you’ll invest in the project, the cost of retouching, or the cost of outsourcing to a professional photo editing service.
+This is the cost that will include your photography service, the time you’ll invest in the project, the cost of retouching, or the cost of outsourcing to a professional product photo editing service.

 Keep the costing realistic and undervalue yourself.
 The work you do will help people have a lifetime of memories or, in the case of product photography, help them sell their products online.